Tributylphosphine

-Tributylphosphine is the organophosphorus compound with the formula P(CH).
-Abbreviated or PBu, it is a tertiary phosphine.
+Tributylphosphine is the organophosphorus compound with the chemical formula P(CH2CH2CH2CH3)3, often abbreviated as PBu3.
+It is a tertiary phosphine.
 It is an oily liquid at room temperature, with a nauseating odor.
-It reacts slowly with atmospheric oxygen, and rapidly with other oxidizing agents, to give the corresponding phosphine oxide.
+It reacts slowly with atmospheric oxygen, and rapidly with other oxidizing agents, to give tributylphosphine oxide.
 It is usually handled using air-free techniques.

 Preparation

-Tributylphosphine is prepared industrially by the hydrophosphination of phosphine with butene: the addition proceeds by a free radical mechanism, and so the Markovnikov rule is not followed.
+Tributylphosphine is prepared industrially by the hydrophosphination of phosphine with 1-butene: the addition proceeds by a free radical mechanism, and so the Markovnikov rule is not followed.